spatialized/MetaVisualizer/README.md

 # MetaVisualizer
-Display and navigate multimedia collections as immersive environments based on time, spatial and orientation metadata.
+Software for visualizing multimedia collections as navigable environments using spatial, temporal and orientation metadata.